The Gods Themselves: Second part: The Gods Themselves

 The second part is set in the parallel universe in which, because the nuclear force is stronger, stars are smaller and burn out faster than in our universe.
-It takes place on a world orbiting a sun that is dying.
-Because atoms behave differently in this universe, substances can move through each other and appear to occupy the same space.
-This gives the intelligent beings unique abilities.
-Time itself appears to flow differently in this universe: the events take place in an apparently short space of time in the lives of the inhabitants, while more than 20 years pass in our universe, and a long feeding break of one of the characters translates into a two-week gap on Lamont's side.
+It takes place on a planet orbiting a dying sun.
+Matter behaves differently in this universe, and substances can phase through each other and seemingly occupy the same space, giving the beings of this world unique abilities.
+Time also flows differently: the events take place in a seemingly short span of time in the lives of the inhabitants, whereas more than 20 years pass in our universe, and a long feeding break by one of the characters translates into a two-week gap from Lamont's perspective.

 Like the first part of the novel, this section has an unusual chapter numbering.
-Each chapter except the last is in three parts, named e.g. "1a", "1b", and "1c".
-Each reflects the viewpoint of one of the three members of the "triad" central to the story's theme.
+Each chapter except the last is in three parts, named e.g. "1a", "1b", and "1c", and each reflects the viewpoint of one of the three members (Odeen, Dua, and Tritt) of the "triad" central to the story's theme.

-The inhabitants are of two types: the dominant "hard ones," whose bodies are solid and of a fixed shape, and the more fluid "soft ones", whose bodies are mutable.
-The latter have three sexes with fixed roles for each sex:
+The inhabitants are of two types: the dominant "hard ones," whose bodies are solid and of a fixed shape, and the "soft ones", whose bodies are mutable and more fluid.
+The "soft ones" have three sexes with fixed gender roles, sexual and social norms: